|

 the shelter equipment.
 Store the radiation meter in a sealed bottle with drying agent as

 described in Nuclear War Survival Skills.
+(NWSS book and other radiation detection instruments and supplies are available here.)

 If this design does not appeal to your desire for a "high-tech" life-saving device,